sourcey/libsourcey/README.md

 brew install cmake
 ~~~

-Please see the [Linux instructions](#installing-on-linux) for other optional dependencies such as FFmpeg and OpenCV.
+Please see the [Linux instructions](#installing-on-linux) for other optional dependencies. <!-- such as FFmpeg and OpenCV -->

 ##### Install LibSourcey